Frame by frame Animation – Animate

 - Clean up animation frames

-Let’s go through this with an example in Animate
+Let’s go through this with an example in Animate:

-The workspace in Animate
+Swoosh animation in Animate

 -